 Ajvarski is, by far, my favorite sweet pepper to grow.
 The fruit size is big enough and turns red relatively fast.
 This is another prolific plant.

-This variety is rather small but extremely productive variety.
+This variety is relatively small but highly productive.
 The peppers dry in no time.
 Shishito is slightly spicy, making it suitable for those who don’t like any heat.
 They are also a great choice to turn into crushed pepper flakes.

 How to dry peppers for paprika

-The best way to dehydrate peppers is by air-drying them.
-There are two ways to do so either set them on an airy rack or thread them into a necklace to hang somewhere.
-Place them in a dry airy spot that does not get direct sunlight.
+The best way to dehydrate peppers is by air-drying them, either by setting them on an airy rack or threading them into a necklace to hang.
+It is crucial to place them in a dry and airy spot with no direct sunlight.

 Do I need to remove the seeds?

 When the peppers dry well, the seeds inside will become loose.
-It is only a question breaking the cap and shake them out of the pepper.
+It is only a question of breaking the cap and then shaking them out of the pepper.
 It should not take long unless you have tons.